tjha/human-supervisor/Spikes/product/questions.md

 1. How often could a supervisor be logged into to see requests?
 If they're not expected to be on the application often, how do we notify them of a pending request?
+1. On the supervisor UI, what sorts of filtering mechanisms can a user perform?
+   Can they review multiple businesses or only one?
+How should requests be sorted? (perhaps reverse chronological order?)
+Is there a concept of placing priority on specific requests?
+Are priorities decided by the supervisor or can the ai agent identify very critical requests?
+How should the requests be arranged on the UI to support potentially multiple pages cleanly?